HuwCheston/Jazz-Trio-Database/docs/_sources/installation/extra-build-documentation.md.txt

 pip install -r requirements.txt
 ```

+## Install documentation requirements

 Run the following command to install the necessary packages for building the documentation (this includes `Sphinx`, the `pydata` theme, as well as a few common extensions like `myst_parser`):
 ```
-pip install -r docs\requirements.txt
+pip install -r _docssrc\requirements.txt
 ```

 ## Build documentation

-From the `.\docs` directory, run the following to build the documentation HTML files:
+From the project root directory, run the following to build the documentation HTML files:
 ```
-sphinx-apidoc -o .\src ..\src
+sphinx-apidoc -o .\_docssrc\src .\src sphinx-build .\_docssrc .\docs
-sphinx-build . .\_build
 ```

-You can now access the HTML files in `.\docs\_build`.
-Start with `.\docs\_build\index.html`, and navigate the rest of the site from there.
+You can now access the HTML files in `.\docs`.
+Start with `.\docs\index.html`, and navigate the rest of the site from there.

-## Hosting on GitHub pages

-In order to get the results from `sphinx-build` set up and running on GitHub pages, after building the documentation I've found it's often necessary to then copy the contents of `.\docs\_build` to `docs`, overwriting any files that are currently in that directory.